Arcadia-Science/sourmashconsumr/devdoc.md

 # Developer documentation

-The sourmashconsumr package follows package developer conventions laid out in https://r-pkgs.org/.
+The sourmashconsumr package follows package developer conventions laid out in [https://r-pkgs.org/](https://r-pkgs.org/).
-It uses this github repository, the software for R and RStudio, and the R packages devtools, testthat, and usethis for development.
+It uses this GitHub repository, the software for R and RStudio, and the R packages devtools, testthat, and usethis for development.
 The packages in the `DESCRIPTION` file are dependencies.

 ## Obtaining the sourmashconsumr source code and installing package and development dependencies

 ### Obtaining the source code

-+ Developers who are not members of the [Arcadia-Science](https://github.com/Arcadia-Science/) organization: fork the repo to your own github user account.
++ Developers who are not members of the [Arcadia-Science](https://github.com/Arcadia-Science/) organization: fork the repo to your own GitHub user account.
 Clone the repository locally.
 + Developers who are members of the [Arcadia-Science](https://github.com/Arcadia-Science/) organization: clone the repository and create a branch.
 Clone the repository locally using `git clone`.